vedantvyas9/GATI/README.md

    - **MCP server (TypeScript)**: read-only layer on top of the same database for Claude/Copilot.

 3. **Storage footprint**
-   - SQLite DB lives in the Docker volume `gati_data:/app/data/gati.db`.
+   - SQLite DB stored at `~/.gati/data/gati.db`.
    - Telemetry counters stored at `~/.gati/metrics.json`.
+   - All services run as local processes (no Docker required).

 4. **Telemetry (optional & anonymous)**
    - Only installation UUID, SDK version, framework flags, and aggregate counts are sent to